cmichi/duplicatefiles/README.md

 In my case I used it to sanatize my 140 GB media folder from duplicated mp3 files and saved about 800 MB.
 Using the flag `-s` the script keeps one occurence of the file, deletes duplicates and sets hardlinks.

-iTunes had no problems with the mediatek after I exeucted the script.
+iTunes had no problems with the mediatek after I executed the script.

 ## Usage